Suu021/DIO-Data-Science/networkCalculatorPackage/README.md

 # package_name

 Description.
-The network-calculator-package is used to:
+The networkCalculatorPackage is used to:
 	- calculate sub-networks for ipv4
 	-